 Recieving Selfridges’ first Bright Young Things Bursary was just the beginning for Central St Martin’s graduate and knitwear superstar Katie Jones.
-A bold and colorful piece by the London-based designer, who has made an art out of turning textile waste into something far more luxurious, will star alongside work from Stella McCartney and Calvin Klein in the V&A’s Fashioned from Nature exhibition this spring.
+A bold and colourful piece by the London-based designer, who has made an art out of turning textile waste into something far more luxurious, will star alongside work from Stella McCartney and Calvin Klein in the V&A’s Fashioned from Nature exhibition this spring.

 Streetwear's Rising Star

 The brainchild of former Supreme creative director Brendon Babenzien, New York's Noah has been making waves with its clever elevation of the skate aesthetic and its transparent manufacturing practices.
-Noah specialized in pared-down high quality pieces, all crafted with responsibly-sourced fabrics and made in employee-friendly mills.
+Noah specialised in pared-down high quality pieces, all crafted with responsibly-sourced fabrics and made in employee-friendly mills.
 With a flagship store on Mulberry Street in Manhattan plus a space in London's Dover Street Market, men on both sides of the pond are falling for this streetwear brand's sartorial simplicity and sustainability.

 The Future Heirloom

 If there was a bag that owned 2017, it was the constantly-sold-out, waiting-list-creating, half-moon-shaped Ark bamboo-clutch from the very aptly named Cult Gaia.
 But the LA-based brand from Jasmin Larian wasn’t looking for a flash-in-the-pan fashion moment; rather, it aims to create timeless pieces, designed to be cherished and passed on through generations.
-And with its vintage feel and use of sustainable practices, we have a feeling the next generation will be pretty happy about that.
+And with its vintage feel and use of sustainable practices, we reckon the next generation will be pretty happy about that.